Rook’s Nest Academy SEND Information Report 2020-21

 - Talk to the Learning Mentor, Mrs Hampshire, or SENCO Mrs Brooks, for support.

-- Talk to the Defenders who can liaise with the Learning Mentor on your behalf.
+- Talk to the school council or house team leaders who can liaise with the Learning Mentor on your behalf.

 - Talk to your friends so that they can help you to get support.